woheller69/ImapLocate/README.md

 - sdk version 33
 - load libs during compile time
 - switch no maven
-- notes from posteo.de are working again
+- notes from posteo.de and gmail.com are working again

 Main changes are: